 An application can be made for a school place for a child at any time outside the admission round and the child will be admitted where there are available places.
-If you wish to make an application please contact the school on 01535 605880 or visit the website www.stjosephskeighley.org.uk for details of the application process.
+If you wish to make an application, please contact the school in writing/emailing/by phone or visit the website www.stjosephsbradford.co.uk for details of the application process.